Paul Fiddes: Career

 Fiddes was ordained as a minister in the Baptist Union of Great Britain in 1972, and has extensive ecumenical concerns, including being a Canon Emeritus of Christ Church Cathedral, Oxford and Prebendary of St Endellion in North Cornwall.

 He was a member of the Oxford Theology Faculty Board from 1989 to 2007, serving as chairman 1996–98, having been a senior member of the faculty since 1972.
 He was appointed Principal of Regent's Park in 1989 and was awarded the Title of Distinction of Professor of Systematic Theology in the University of Oxford in 2002.
 In 2007 he resigned as Principal of Regent's Park and was then appointed Principal Emeritus, Professorial Research Fellow, and Director of Research.

 In 2004 Fiddes was elected an Honorary Fellow of St Peter's, on which occasion he was described as being "recognised internationally as one of the leading scholars in the fields of theology and literature".
 Later in that year, he was awarded the degree of Doctor of Divinity, the highest that the University confers.
 In 2002 he was chosen to preach the university Sermon on the Grace of Humility, and in 2005 he was appointed to deliver the Oxford Bampton Lectures, choosing as his topic Seeing the world and knowing God: ancient wisdom and modern doctrine.
 In 2004 he became an Honorary Doctor of Divinity of the University of Bucharest.
 He is also a Trustee Fellow of Georgetown College.
 He was elected a Fellow of the British Academy in 2020.

 Fiddes is currently Director of the Project for Love and Religion, editing and contributing to the "Studies of Love in Religion" series.
 He is also involved in a project alongside Prof. Christopher Southgate, Dr. Bethany Sollereder, Revd.
 Dr. Michael Lloyd, Prof. Neil Messer and Prof. Mark Wynn focussing on evolutionary theodicy.
-Regarding publications, Fiddes is working on a commentary on Romans entitled Romans Through the Ages. and editing an Oxford handbook edition on Baptist Studies.